wp-plugins/shortcodes-pro/readme.txt

 5. Simple Shortcode on action.

 == Change log ==

+= 1.1.3 =
+* Fixes bug with the shortcode's sorting

 = 1.1.2 =
 * Fixes bug with shortcodes starting with a number